 It's that time once again for this year's edition of I Give Thanks.
-As I do each year around this time, I am looking back at my life in 2013 and everything for which I am thankful.
-And at the same time I am setting my plans and goals for 2014.
+As I do each year around Thanksgiving, I am looking back at my life in 2015 and everything for which I am thankful.

-- My ancestors whose efforts, perseverance and yes, even their mistakes and failures, helped bring me forth.
+- My family, including my ancestors, whose efforts, perseverance as well as their mistakes and failures, helped bring me forth.
 I owe my life to them.

 - The ability to get out of bed each morning, of my own will and strength; the ability to dress myself and cook for myself and family.
 There are many who can't do the simple things that each day I take for granted.
 I also thank the caregivers who help those who struggle with these daily tasks.